 Causation

 This instruction is framed in terms of “determinative factor” causation, which is typically used synonymously with “but-for” causation.
 That is clearly correct in light of the Supreme Court’s decision in Comcast Corp. v.
 Nat’l Ass’n of African American-Owned Media, 140 S. Ct.
 1009 (2020), which held that proving a violation of Section 1981 required plaintiff to show that the adverse action would not have occurred but for the racial motivation: “To prevail, a plaintiff must initially plead and ultimately prove that, but for race, it would not have suffered the loss of a legally protected right.”
 Id. at 1019.
 See also Williams v.
 Tech.
 Mahindra (Ams.)
 Inc., 70 F.4th 646, 651-52 (3d Cir.
 2023) (affirming that, after Comcast, for a plaintiff to prevail on a § 1981 claim he must prove that but for his race, he would not have been discriminated against in the making or enforcing of contracts, but noting that the “indirect methods of proof formulated by the Supreme Court for employment discrimination claims under Title VII . . . may be applied to claims under § 1981 for employment discrimination when the methods of proof were formulated ‘in a context where but-for causation was the undisputed test.’”) (quoting Comcast, 140 S. Ct. at 1019)); Gross v.
 FBL Financial Services, Inc., 557 U.S. 167 (2009) (but-for causation governs ADEA discrimination claims); University of Texas Southwestern Medical Center v.
-Nassar, 133 S. Ct.
-2517 (2013) (but-for causation governs Title VII retaliation claims).
+Nassar, 570 U.S. 338 (2013) (but-for causation governs Title VII retaliation claims).

 This means there is no longer any relevance to a possible distinction between direct and circumstantial evidence of discrimination, which was sometimes used as the dividing line between a mixed-motive instruction and a pretext instruction.
 Further, given the but-for standard, there is no longer a place in Section 1981 cases for a “same decision anyway” affirmative defense, either to liability or as a limitation on relief.